Introduction with Professor Tim Congdon

 You will find on our website our latest research notes, videos and publications, along with news on forthcoming events and our research agenda.
 You can also subscribe to our monthly newsletter.

-Now available: Money and Inflation at the Time of Covid
+Money and Inflation at the Time of Covid

 Tim Congdon's latest book, Money and Inflation at the Time of Covid, was named as one of the must-read books of 2025 by Martin Wolf of the FT.
 It is available to purchase from Edward Elgar Publishing.